inBeat/inbeat-website/content/top-influencers/tiktok/cooking/malaysia/_index.md

 ---
-title: Top 10 Cooking TikTok Influencers In Malaysia in 2023
+title: Top 10 Cooking TikTok Influencers In Malaysia In 2023
 description: >-
   Find top cooking TikTok influencers in Malaysia in 2023.
-Most popular hashtags: #stayathome #tiktokmalaysia #fyp #foryoupage.
+Most popular hashtags: #fyp #tiktokmalaysia #malaysia #cooking.
 platform: TikTok
-hits: 9
+hits: 12
-text_top: Discover the top-rated TikTok influencers on inBeat.
+text_top: Analyze the top-rated TikTok profiles on inBeat.
-text_bottom: Our database has 9 TikTok influencers like this in Malaysia for you to collaborate.
+text_bottom: Our search engine has 12 TikTok influencers like this in Malaysia for you to pitch.
 profiles:
   - username: "hemahmanimaran"
     fullname: >-